zkr984/4b-impacdcorp/README.md

 # Whack-A-Jack

 ## Description
-This game is a whack-a-mole game with small twist; you get to hit your least-favorite YouTuber; John Patrick Douglass
+This game is a whack-a-mole game with small twist; you get to hit your least-favorite YouTuber, John Patrick Douglass

 ## Credits
 * Aditya Pawar